Noel Gallagher: Political views

 Gallagher has spoken about his political views on several occasions.
 He was quoted: "Politics is like football for me.
 Labour is my team and even if you don't like a striker you don't give up supporting the whole team.
 Labour is the lesser of two evils.
 What else should we have?
 Anarchy?
-Someone has to be responsible".
+Someone has to be responsible."
 In 1997, he visited the recently appointed Prime Minister Tony Blair at 10 Downing Street.
 In an interview that year, when he was asked about why he visited Blair, he replied:

 In an interview in 2007, when asked about politics, he said:

-Gallagher was passionate in his support for Barack Obama's successful bid for President of the United States, calling his acceptance speech to the 2008 Democratic National Convention "spellbinding".

 In 1997, he played a 5-song set at the Tibetan Freedom Concert in New York City.
 As a result, Oasis were deemed "unsuitable" by the Chinese government, forcing a planned tour of the country in 2009 to be cancelled.
+Gallagher was passionate in his support for Barack Obama's successful bid for President of the United States, calling his acceptance speech to the 2008 Democratic National Convention "spellbinding".

+Gallagher vocally criticised the July 2005 Live 8 benefit concerts which called on the G8 states to relieve third-world countries and Africa of their debts, stating:

-Gallagher has also been very vocal about knife crime.
+Gallagher has been very vocal about knife crime.
 In 2008 he was quoted: "The scumbags are taking over the streets.
 I don't know what David Cameron and Gordon Brown are going to do about it.
 It all goes back to the Thatcher years.
 It sounds like a cliché but that's when the rot set in."
 When the interviewer suggested it was for status he replied, "In my day status was about trying to be somebody, not trying to kill somebody, so how's that all changed?"

-In the 2010 general election, he voted for a candidate dressed as a pirate as a protest vote.
+In the 2010 UK general election, Gallagher said he voted for a candidate dressed as a pirate as a protest vote.
 Speaking out about the August 2011 riots that took place in England, Gallagher stated, "Last August I was on tour in Europe and people were asking me about the riots.
 All over the world, Syria and Egypt, people were rioting for freedom.
 And these kids in England are rioting for tracksuits.
 It's embarrassing."
-Gallagher claimed that violent video games and violent television shows which children were being exposed to were partially to blame for social problems.
+Gallagher said that violent video games and violent television shows which children were being exposed to were partially to blame for social problems.

-In February 2012, he implied that the UK under the premiership of Margaret Thatcher was a more fertile ground for dissent in the arts: "Under Thatcher, who ruled us with an iron rod, great art was made.
+In February 2012, Gallagher implied that the UK under the premiership of Thatcher was a more fertile ground for dissent in the arts.
+He said: "Under Thatcher, who ruled us with an iron rod, great art was made.
 Amazing designers and musicians.
 Acid house was born.
 Very colourful and progressive.
 Now, no one's got anything to say.
 'Write a song?
 No thanks, I'll say it on Twitter.'
 It's a sad state when more people retweet than buy records."